 - Failure to arrest aggressive diseases in time, such as cancer

-What To Do If You Expect A Delayed Diagnosis
+What to Do If You Suspect a Delayed Diagnosis

 Contact Our Hawaii Medical Malpractice Firm Now

-If you have seen another doctor and you have found that your diagnosis was delayed, or if your original doctor has admitted that the diagnosis was delayed, you may have the option of pursuing legal action if the delay lead to injury.
+If you have seen another doctor and you have found that your diagnosis was delayed, or if your original doctor has admitted that the diagnosis was delayed, you may have the option of pursuing legal action if the delay led to an injury.
 Doctors have an obligation to provide quality care to all patients.
-If a doctor failed to take proper care of you and your were hurt, please contact our medical malpractice firm now.
+If a doctor failed to take proper care of you and you were hurt, please contact our Hawaii delayed diagnosis attorneys now.
 Let us help you understand your legal options and get you the compensation you deserve.